microsoft/openvmm/Guide/src/reference/devices/firmware/pcat_bios.md

 Two OpenVMM components work in tandem in order to load and run the BIOS:

-- Pre-boot: the BIOS firmware loader writes the PCAT BIOS into guest RAM, and sets up the initial register state such that the VM will begin executing the firmware.
+- Pre-boot: the VMM's BIOS firmware loader writes the PCAT BIOS into guest RAM, and sets up the initial register state such that the VM will begin executing the firmware.

 - At runtime: the BIOS code inside the VM communicates with a bespoke `firmware_pcat` virtual device, which it uses to fetch information about the